It is not always easy to bottle feed a baby. The baby may refuse, or the night feedings are a hassle.

 When breastfeeding, you have no idea exactly how much your baby eats.
-When bottle feeding it is very easy to start focusing way too much on the amount that the baby eats.
-Don't!
+When bottle feeding, it is very easy to start focusing way too much on the amount that the baby eats.
+Don’t!
 Let your baby decide.
-If he gains weight as he should everything is fine.
+If he or she gains weight as expected, everything is fine.

 Use the right nipple hole

 One night I (by mistake) took the water nipple with a very tiny hole to feed my baby.
 She sucked and sucked and finally gave up and went back to sleep.
 Poor girl!

 Watch for signs that the nipple hole is too large or too small.
 If baby almost chokes during a feeding, milk flow may be too fast.
 Turn the full bottle upside down without shaking.
 If milk flows instead of drips, the nipple hole is too large.

 If baby seems to be working hard, tires easily during sucking, the nipple hole may be too small.

 - Formula feeding and breastfeeding questions answered at our Baby Help Line.

 - General questions about feeding a baby are answered here.